craigfay/brain_forest/markdown/Groupoids.md

 Where
 - $Obj$ are the guage fields of the groupoid, indexed by $i$.
 - $Mor$ are the guage transformations, or **morphisms** of the groupoid.

+## Edge Modes

+In electromagnetism, when you have a conductor with some